 RELATED: 100 Free Things to Do in NYC with Kids This Summer

 11. Catch an alfresco flick in a NYC park.
-There are more than 100 outdoor movie screenings in August alone!
 FREE

-13. Try for a hole-in-one at the new seasonal mini golf course on Governors Island, or another of NYC's outdoor putt-putt favorites.
+13. Try for a hole-in-one at the seasonal mini golf course on Governors Island, or another of NYC's outdoor putt-putt spots.

 14. Groove to an outdoor kiddie concert.
 The Hudson RiverKids summer series keeps rocking until the end of the month, plus there's Summer in the Square, Music in the Grove, and accordions in Bryant Park!